Gait Dysfunction & Abnormalities

 Pain, muscle weakness, joint stiffness and nervous system diseases can result in abnormal gait patterns.
 For a full list of Foot Related injuries please click here.

-There are many normal age related changes that happen which have an effect on our walking.
-Strength, sensory functions, balance, range of movement and flexibility all decline as we grow older.
-This can result in compensatory responses and put a person at an increased risk of falls.
+As we grow older there are many changes that can affect our walking ability.
+These include our, strength, sensory functions, balance, range of movement, and flexibility.
+All of these factors can result in compensatory responses and put a person at an increased risk of falls.

 An antalgic gain is related to pain, where a person avoids certain movements.
 Typical features include: limited range, unable to weight bear, a limp, slower speed and shorter steps.
 This type of walking pattern is often seen as a result of trauma, Osteoarthritis and Pelvic girdle pain.